-Even though people in the various generations often don’t agree, there is one thing they all agree on: Respect for each other in the workplace simply doesn’t exist.
+Even though inter-generational workplace dynamics can be an issue, there is one thing they all agree on: Respect for each other in the workplace simply doesn’t exist.
 Those in the older generations (the Silent Generation and the Baby Boomers) think the younger workers of today are lazy and disrespectful.
 On the other hand, the younger generations (Generation X and the Millennials) think the older workers are stuck in their ways and too closed-minded.

 Despite these differences, people from the varying generations must work together productively for the company to succeed.
 If they let their generational outlooks get in the way, conflict will result.